Kays3/Ancient_intelligence/README.md

 # Contents

 1. Polygenic score calculations
-2. Ancestry bias in 1000 Genome Project populations polygenic prediction
+2. Absolute score derivation of IQ based on polygenic predictions
 3. Genetic relationship analysis based on PCA and SNPs assocaited with intelligence
 4. Ancestral state of effective alleles demonstrated by ORTHEUS alignment